If you’re reading this, you’ve probably already asked yourself: “How can I learn to speak English online — really speak it, not just understand it?”

 The first step is acknowledging that fear is normal.
 The second step is setting up a daily speaking practice, no matter how small.

 You don’t need a native speaker in your living room to improve your speaking every day.
-Here are a few free, practical techniques you can start tonight:
+Here are four free, practical techniques you can start tonight.
+They’re designed for practicing English speaking alone, yet they build the exact muscles you’ll use in real conversation.

+Record yourself speaking.
 Pick a topic — your weekend, your job, a movie you watched — and talk about it for one minute.
 Record it on your phone.
 Listen back and notice where you hesitated or made mistakes.
 Over time, you’ll hear real improvement.
+Don’t worry about perfection; just aim to sound a little clearer than last week.

+Shadow a short video.
 Find a short English video with subtitles (a news clip, a TED Talk, anything spoken clearly).
 Play a sentence, pause, and repeat it out loud, copying the speaker’s rhythm and intonation.
 This builds pronunciation and flow.
+It also helps you internalise the natural music of English.

 That’s where live speaking practice comes in.
 And online, you have two main options: